Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

 \subsubsection{Framing Algorithmic Success as Attainable and Controllable}

 A second common way MCNs explain the algorithm is by framing it as attainable and controllable, a fair system that rewards effort, discipline, and the right technical setup.
-Despite the algorithm’s underlying opacity and volatility, MCNs portray it as a rational mechanism that can be “understood” and “tamed” through compliance with certain behavioral and technical standards.
-This framing offers streamers a sense of structure and hope, suggesting that visibility is within reach if they follow instructions and persist.

-L3 described how this theory of algorithms shaped her initial investment in equipment: \textit{“Those who can't afford live-streaming equipment have to rely on income from other sources to make an initial investment for the equipment [if they believe live-streaming could earn more money].”}

-This theory is not just implicit.
-It is actively constructed by MCNs during recruitment and onboarding.
-New streamers are told that the algorithm can be “understood” and “tamed,” and that their success depends on how closely they adhere to MCN advice and technical standards.
+This interpretation is actively constructed by MCNs during recruitment and onboarding.
+New streamers are told that the algorithm can be tamed, and that their success depends on how closely they adhere to MCN advice and technical standards.
 This framing channels attention away from platform bias or structural inequality, and toward individual action and responsibility.

-Crucially, MCNs often present live-streaming platforms and their algorithmic infrastructures as less discriminatory and more open than other forms of labor or public-facing institutions.
+MCNs often present live-streaming platforms and their algorithmic infrastructures as less discriminatory and more open than other forms of labor or public-facing institutions.
 In particular, our sampled MCNs in China emphasize that streamers from rural, migrant, or female backgrounds may find more opportunities online than in traditional workplaces.
 Unlike offline industries where class, gender, accent, or education may limit mobility, MCNs describe algorithmic systems as blind to such characteristics, privileging performance, persistence, and technique instead.
-Several streamer interviewees (n=7) recalled being told during onboarding sessions that \textit{“the algorithm doesn’t care who you are, only what you do”}, a message that resonated deeply with streamers from marginalized backgrounds.
+Several streamer interviewees (n=7) recalled being told during on-boarding sessions that \textit{“the algorithm doesn’t care who you are; everyone’s talents deserve to be seen”}, a message that resonated deeply with streamers from marginalized backgrounds.

-This perception helps explain why live-streaming, despite its precarity, continues to attract disproportionately high numbers of rural migrants and young women.
+This perception helps explain why live-streaming, despite its precarity, continues to attract disproportionately high numbers of rural migrants and young adults, especially women.
 The promise of algorithmic neutrality, reinforced by MCNs’ messaging, offers both a psychological appeal and a perceived escape from entrenched discrimination elsewhere.
-By portraying the algorithm as neutral and open to anyone, MCNs produce not just training routines for live-streamers, but an aspirational and moral framework in which effort is rewarded, and structural inequalities appear bypassed.